 The views will absolutely blow you away.
 Awe-inspiring scenery comes as standard here, and that’s what makes a vacation in Scotland so unforgettable.
 Even those who don’t enjoy hiking will become converts after witnessing the unspoilt splendor of the Highlands or the beautiful isles.

 Here are some of the best walks in Scotland; including one-day trails, long distance hiking routes, easy ambles that are gentle enough for little legs, or parks where furry friends are just as welcome as their owners.

 The Quiraing Walk, Isle of Skye

 Quiraing is an icon of Scotland and whilst many visitors only explore a small section of the pathway, there is actually a full circuit that is over 4 miles long.
-With a summit height of 543 metres and an ascent of around 340 metres.
+With a summit height of 543 meters and an ascent of around 340 meters.
 When the weather’s good and the terrain is dry, this classic hill walk will take you between 3 to 4 hours.
 And Although it’s a decent climb in any season, we recommend saving this one for a day with clear skies so you can get the best views of the rock formations.
 Even though some parts of the path include steep sections, most of the route is easy for everyone and can be suited to all ages.
 You will find parking on the road between Staffin and Uig.

 Distance: 4.25 miles